 However, in spite of all these laws, nothing was yet done.
-The reality was not on the same level as the theory, for the simple reason that there lies always an abyss between a law which has iust been promulgated and its practical carrying out in life - a reason which is usually overlooked by those who do not thoroughly understand from their own experience the working of the machinery of State.
+The reality was not on the same level as the theory, for the simple reason that there lies always an abyss between a law which has iust been promulgated and its practical carrying out in life- a reason which is usually overlooked by those who do not thoroughly understand from their own experience the working of the machinery of State.

 It is easy to say: "The property of the religious bodies shall pass into the hands of the State."
 But how is that to be put into effect?
-Who will go, for example, to the Abbey of Saint Bernard they guided the debates by their approbation or disapproval.
-Their effective means of action was the opinion of the people, not "the public opinion" of the middle classes.
-Their real weapon was the insurrection, and with this weapon they influenced the deputies and the executive power.
+Who will go, for example, to the Abbey of Saint Bernard at Clairvaux, and tell the abbot and the monks that they have to go?
+Who is to drive them out if they do not go?
+Who